biplovgautam/summarizer/README.md

 - **Django** for the solid web framework.
 - **yt-dlp** for making video and audio processing easy.
 - **Whisper** for its groundbreaking transcription capabilities.
+- **BERT** for its powerful capabilities in text summarization, making the process more efficient.

 ---